A little history and context:

 The Bund lines the Puxi bank of the river.
 This is where Shanghai’s various occupying powers built banks, hotels, and massive art deco buildings that have now been converted into luxury hotels, high-end dining, and more banks.
 The Bund is one of the city’s major tourist attractions, providing space for long walks along the river bank, famous for its view of the Pudong skyline.

-Museums & Galleries: Rockbund Art Museum, Pearl Lam, OCAT Shanghai, Shanghai Gallery of Art
+Museums & Galleries: Rockbund Art Museum, Pearl Lam, OCAT Shanghai, Around Space, Shanghai Gallery of Art

 “I got to the [Swatch Art Peace] Hotel, right on the Bund, in the eye of the tourist hurricane.”
 Heidi Bryce, former Swatch resident

 The local government encouraged investment into this area in the south part of the city dubbed the West Bund Art & Culture Pilot Zone, resulting in no less than five massive museums opening up to host biennales, major group shows, and retrospectives of local and internationally renowned artists and architects.
 These institutions are nevertheless still quite far apart, and some charge hefty prices for admissions so we wouldn’t recommend trying to go to all in one day!
 Many galleries from M50 have also recently opened satellites in or moved to the area.

 Museums & Galleries: Long Museum, Yuz Museum, Shanghai Center of Photography, PowerStation of Art, Qiao Space, ShanghART, MadeIn Gallery